Electricity-LCA/electricity_lca/README.md

 - PythonAnywhere - benefits: ease-of-use, supports cron jobs, sharing shells, free tier.
 Drawbacks: not free to use postgres
 - Amazon Web Services - 12 month free trial includes all required functionalities, good practical experience, scalable.
 Drawback - monopolized, vendor lock-in, limited trial

+# Application structure
+1. Pipelines for data retrieval from ENTSO-E can be found in the `src/data/` folder
+2. ORM layer (src/orm) uses sqlalchemy `declarative_base` to provide an object-orientated interface for accessing and manipulating objects in the database.
+Also includes table creation in `create_database.py`
+3. Calculation microservice (src/calculation/main.py:app)
+4. Streamlit dashboard (src/visualization/main.py) shows the visual interface

+The calculation microservice runs continuously in the background and receives requests from the dashboard when need to retrieve new data from the database or calculate fresh environmental impacts

 # Acknowledgements
 - This is a project undertaken as part of training for the _Data Engineering_ course run by [DataScientest](https://datascientest.com/) from August 2023 - July 2024.
 Concepts from the course have been applied where relevant to the project.